nanditha-10/nanditha-10/README.md

 "🌱 Still Learning, Always Evolving!"

-The world of AI is infinite, so is the journey of learning! 🚀
+The world of AI is infinite, so in the journey of learning! 🚀

 I’m constantly exploring, experimenting, and pushing limits—let’s learn, build, and grow together! 🔥